-At the end of that conversation, the teller's probably not aiming to become the most accurate cash balancer in the credit union.
-All she wants to do is balance well enough not to have a conversation like that again.
-Say the balancing standard is \$100 per quarter.
-If that same teller is near the end of a quarter and her drawer is \$50 over, she's not going to work all that hard to find the problem.
-She'll be thinking, "Well, it's the last day and I'm not anywhere near my out-of-balance limit.
-I'll look, but I'm not going to look forever."
-The bottom line is that when your credit union uses negative and neutral reinforcement, employees don't want to do their jobs correctly, they just want to drive fast enough not to get caught.
-And that kind of attitude-that reaction to the way you coach employees-is a major contributor to underperformance.
+At the end of a conversation like that, the teller's probably not aiming to become the most accurate cash balancer in the credit union.
+All she wants to do is balance well enough not to have another conversation with the manager.
+Say the balancing standard is one hundred dollars per quarter.
+If that same teller is near the end of a quarter and her drawer is fifty dollars over, she's not going to work all that hard to find the problem.
+She'll be thinking, Well, it's the last day and I'm not anywhere near my out-of-balance limit.
+I'll look, but I'm not going to look forever.

+The bottom line is that when your credit union uses negative and neutral reinforcement, employees don't want to do their jobs correctly.
+They want only to drive fast enough not to get caught, and it is this kind of attitude and reaction to being "coached" that contributes to the epidemic of underperformance.

 Employees, even underperformers, are smart.
-They can figure out pretty quickly the minimum they need to do to get by.
-Why would they want to do the maximum if your credit union isn't going to catch them "doing it right"?
-In fact, if you think about it, it might actually make more sense in an environment that emphasizes neutral and negative reinforcement not to do more.
-Work with me on this.
-Let's say the standard is 50, and you do 75.
-What reward do you get for doing 75?
+They figure out pretty quickly the minimum that needs to be done to get by in the workplace.
+Why do the maximum if the credit union isn't going to acknowledge a job done right?
+In fact, it does make more sense in an environment that emphasizes neutral and negative reinforcement not to do more.
+Let's say the standard is fifty and a person does seventy-five.
+What reward is there for doing seventy-five?
 None.
-And you might even end up in trouble if you made a mistake on one of those 25 extra.
-So by exceeding the minimum expectation, you may be opening yourself up to negative reinforcement.
+In fact, a person might even end up in trouble if a mistake was made on one of the twenty-five extra.
+So in exceeding the minimum expectations, an employee can then potentially receive negative reinforcement.

-That's why employees tend to figure out quickly the minimum number of phone calls they need to make, transactions they need to complete, cross-selling they need to achieve or balancing limit they need to stay within to avoid attracting attention to themselves.
+This explains why employees quickly realize the minimum number of phone calls, fewest transactions, littlest bit of cross-selling, or smallest margin of error on their balancing limit to avoid attracting attention to themselves.
 Their goal is simply not to get caught.
 An emphasis on neutral and negative reinforcement discourages employees from doing more because there is no positive consequence for appropriate behavior.

-3. It's About the Wrong Kind of Coaching
+3. The Wrong Kind of Coaching